BioforestChain/dweb_browser-docs/src/en/plaoc/barcode-scanning/README.md

 ### startScanning

-Starts the camera scanning and closes it after a successful scan.
+Start scanning with the camera and close it after successful parsing.

-- Method Signature:
+- Method signature:

 ```ts
   async startScanning(): Promise<ScanResult>